Geometrical Persian & Oriental Rugs

 There are many different types of designs seen in Persian rugs, but one of the most popular is the geometric design.
-This type of design is often used in Village and Tribal Persian rugs, although there are several traditional city Persian rugs that have geometric designs as well.
+This type of design is often used in Village and Tribal Persian rugs, although there are several traditional city Oriental rugs that have geometric designs as well.

 Geometric patterns are common in Heriz, Zanjan, Azerbaijan, Abadeh, and Qashqai rugs.

 Geometric patterns typically feature angular shapes that are enclosed by ridge lines.
 The shapes are commonly hexagonal, octagonal, or diamond-shaped, but there is no restriction to the type of shape – any shape is possible.
 Geometric designs can symbolize different elements of life and culture.